kevlie/Feeding-Canadian-Kids/d1/product-and-planning.md

  * You must follow proper user story format (as taught in lecture) ```As a <user of the app>, I want to <do something in the app> in order to <accomplish some goal>```
  * If you have a partner, these must be reviewed and accepted by them
  * The user stories should be written in Github and each one must have clear acceptance criteria

++ As a user, I want to have login credentials so I can securely access my account profile.
++ As an administrator, I want to be notified of new partner requests so I can review and approve them quickly.
++ As a FCK staff member, I want to easily view the pool of applicants and their information so I can better pair restaurants with programs.
++ As a FCK staff member, I want to be able to see whether restaurants are fulfilling their commitments so I know when I should intervene and adjust allocation and pairings if necessary.
++ As a restaurant partner, I want to know how much food I need to send to my partner program so I can plan ahead.
++ As a potential restaurant partner, I want to know the status of my application so I can be assured that it is under review, and also get to know my required actions.
++ As a partner, I want to know how much food im receiving and which restaurant is providing it so I can plan ahead.

 ----